merondun/merothon/README.md

 **INPUTS:**

-Indexed vcf, prefix for output, and an outgroups file:
+Indexed vcf, prefix for output (output will be gzipped with .vcf.gz added), and an outgroups file:

 ```
 cat ~/merothon/examples/Outgroups.list